 Calif.
-Man Allegedly Murders Wealthy Male Lover — and Then Covers It Up with His Pregnant Girlfriend
+Man Allegedly Murders Wealthy Male Lover for His Millions — Then Covers It Up with His Pregnant Girlfriend

 “Langston and Meza maintained a romantic relationship throughout the time that Meza was dating Merendino,” court records allege.
 “During the entirety of Meza’s relationship with Merendino, Meza was exchanging loving messages and texts with Langston, promising to marry her and raise a family together.”

-Meza and Langston got engaged in September 2013, only a few months after he met Merendino online, and she announced she was pregnant the following October, according to the documents.
+Meza and Langston got engaged in September 2013, only a few months after he met Merendino online, and she announced she was pregnant in October 2014, according to the documents.

-In January 2016, lawyers on both sides of the case apparently began describing Langston as Meza’s wife, though it was unclear when they married, the Union-Tribune reports.
+In January 2016, prosecutors and the defense apparently began describing Langston as Meza’s wife, though it was unclear when they married, the Union-Tribune reports.

 Langston told federal authorities that she had no idea there was a relationship between the two men.
 Instead, she said, she thought that Meza was working as Merendino’s bookkeeper.